PascalW24/Flashcard-quiz-system/README.md

  ### Libraries Used

- - ´random´: Module is used to select random words from the csv file, and shuffling order flashcards presented to the user.
+ - 'random': Module is used to select random words from the csv file, and shuffling order flashcards presented to the user.
- - ´csv´: Allows to read data, word pairs (english-german) in ´flashcard_words.csv´ file.
+ - 'csv': Allows to read data, word pairs (english-german) in ´flashcard_words.csv´ file.
+ - 'from datetime import datetime': Allows the program to display the current date and time—perfect for tracking when each practice session begins.

 In this program were used only Python standard libraries, with no external installations required.
 These libraries were chosen because of their simplicity, effectiveness and reliability, while managing files and data processing in a console application.